 These electronic passes have replaced the old Tourist Pass (bilhete turístico) which could be acquired for either a four or seven-day period and were better value.
 The Viva Viagem/Sete Colinas passes cost half a euro and is valid for a year.

-Although the VV tickets issued by all these operators look identical i.e. they are green and bear the Viva Viagem logo, they all have prefix in front of the pass's number, viz:
+Although the VV tickets issued by all these operators look identical i.e. they are green and bear the Viva Viagem logo, they all have prefix in front of the pass's number to show for which system they have been issued, viz:

-To recharge your card follow the simple instructions (in various languages) on the two-tone blue ticket machines at every Metro station.
+Once you have purchased a VV card you do not have to buy a new one to re-charge it.
+To recharge your card follow the simple instructions ( in various languages) on the two-tone blue ticket machines at every Metro station.
 You can pay with notes as well as coins and credit/debit cards.